Honours in Italian Studies

-Honours in Italian Studies consists of a thesis of 18000-20000 words and 6000-8000 words of written work, or its equivalent, for each seminar.
-Each of the two seminars meets weekly for 3 hours, for one semester.
-The thesis is worth 60% of the final mark, and each seminar is worth 20%.
+The thesis should be of 18000-20000 words in length.
+Each seminar requires 6000-8000 words of written work or its equivalent.
+The thesis is worth 60% of the final Honours mark and each of the seminars is worth 20%.
 While you will receive marks for all pieces of assessment, your academic transcripts will record only your final, overall Honours mark.

-- Semester 1: Rebellion and innovation in narrative: from the Sixties to the Nineties (Dr Giorgia Alù and Dr Cristina Mauceri)
+- Rebellion and innovation in narrative: from the Sixties to the Nineties (Dr Giorgia Alù and Dr Maria Cristina Mauceri) Semester 2

 The honours thesis constitutes an original piece of research and writing in a field that is supervised by a member of staff.
 It amounts to 18000-20000 words of writing, and must demonstrate both a command of a wide range of secondary source material in Italian, as well as a command of a particular disciplinary or interdisciplinary approach to the topic of the research.

 In the first instance, students should contact the Honours Coordinator to discuss their preferred field of Honours study.
 The Chair of the Department will then be able to suggest the most appropriate member of staff within the department to supervise the Thesis.
 The list below, whilst not exhaustive, gives an idea of the areas of interest of staff from the Department.

 Dr Giorgia Alù supervises research in contemporary Italian literature, culture and society, literature and cinema, language and translation.

 Dr Francesco Borghesi supervises research in Italian literature, philology, philosophy and history of ideas.